-Changes to the flat rate system of paying value added tax (VAT) that come into effect from 1 April are already confusing businesses of all types and sizes, Howards, the Stafford-based firm of chartered certified accountants, has warned.
+Changes to the flat rate system of paying value added tax (VAT) that comes into effect from 1 April are already confusing businesses of all types and sizes.

 When the new tax year begins, many small businesses that use the existing flat rate VAT scheme but spend very little on goods – including raw materials and services – will be considered “limited cost traders”.
 This means that companies that spend less than 2% of their total turnover (or less than £1,000 a year) on goods will operate on a VAT rate of 16.5%.
 This test should be done every time a business completes a VAT return.